Christian Screenwriter of SMALLFOOT Shares Her Inspiration Behind The Movie

 Movieguide® is all about encouraging families to think critically about content and worldview in movies, but we must also be careful to never assume the intentions of a filmmaker.
 Hollywood is made up of a lot of creative people, including many Christians who are passionate about seeing God glorified in their work.
 Please continue to pray for our brothers and sisters in the entertainment industry, that they may continue to be a light in their professional relationships, as well as through the stories they tell.

 Please share with us what you thought of SMALLFOOT in the comments below.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!